40 Employee Wellness Programs Statistics

 6. Telemedicine: 65% of companies are focusing on telemedicine services, facilitating remote health consultations and support.

-7. Mindfulness and Meditation Programs: 55% of organizations now offer mindfulness and meditation programs to enhance mental well-being.
+7. Mindfulness and Meditation Programs: According to workplace wellness studies, 55% of organizations now offer mindfulness and meditation programs to enhance mental well-being.

 8. Disease Management Programs: 48% of companies have increased investments in managing chronic diseases like diabetes and heart disease.

-9. Lifestyle Spending Accounts (LSAs): Over half (52%) of employers are increasing their investments in LSAs, allowing employees to allocate wellness funds according to their preferences.
+9. Lifestyle Spending Accounts (LSAs): Over half (52%) of employers are increasing their investments in LSAs, allowing wellness participants to allocate funds according to their preferences.

 10. Pet-Friendly Businesses: 80% of employees at pet-friendly businesses report that having pets close while working makes them feel “happy, calm, and social.”

-11. Wellness Incentives: 40% of large and 13% of small companies offer incentives to participate in a wellness program.
+11. Wellness Incentives: 40% of large and 13% of small companies offer incentives to participate in a corporate health and wellness program.

 12. AI Technologies: 68% of people say they would prefer to discuss stress and anxiety at work with a robot rather than their manager, and an even higher percentage (80%) would be open to having a robot therapist or counselor.